mg126e/Project_Backend/design/concepts/PasswordAuthentication/PasswordAuthentication.md

    * authenticate (username: String, password: String): (user: User) *
-   * @requires a User with the given `username` exists AND the `password` matches the stored `password` for that user *
+   * @requires a User with the given `username` exists AND the `password` matches the stored `password` for that user
+   *           AND the user's email has been verified *
    * @effects returns the identifier of the authenticated `User` as `user` */